andizuend/Dislin_x_y_plot/README.md

 ## Editing generated vector graphics
 My preferred way of editing made plots (when saved as .pdf) outside of the Fortran program is by using a vector graphics editing software like Inkscape (https://inkscape.org).
 For example, this will allow you to: extract the plot in vector graphics format, rearrange several plots into a multipanel figure, change fonts, add other text, and many other things.
-To get started: import the pdf file into incscape > mark the plot page > ungroup > delete unwanted things such as the page background; re-group and/or rearrange the plot into a multipanel figure, etc. For changing fonts, such as from Helvetica to Arial, use Extensions > Text > Replace font.
+To get started: import the pdf file into inkscape > mark the plot page > ungroup > delete unwanted things such as the page background; re-group and/or rearrange the plot into a multipanel figure, etc. For changing fonts, such as from Helvetica to Arial or Symbol to Times New Roman, use Extensions > Text > Replace font.